anmolkapil/atlan-sql-project/README.md

 2. **Query Editor**

    - Description: The app includes a feature-rich SQL query editor powered by the `react-codemirror` library.
 It provides syntax highlighting, SQL suggestions, and a modern theme for an enhanced editing experience.
-The query editor comes with a convenient "Reset Code" button, allowing users to quickly clear the current query and start fresh without any previous content.
-This feature is helpful when users want to discard their current query and start working on a new one.
+The query editor comes with a convenient "Reset Code" button, allowing users to quickly reset the current query to Initial Query.

 3. **Fullscreen Mode**